Dominic Michaelis: Solar balloon

 Dominic Michaelis imagined a hot air balloon flying only by solar power.
 He built and tested small solar balloons with a double skin envelope.
 The temperature differential between the skins provided lift.
 His son Stéphane became the first human pilot lifted by a solar tethered balloon.
 In 1972, Michaelis built a 240 panel, 22 meter diameter solar balloon using polyester film and aluminum honeycomb basket.
 Inside the solar ballon, three vertical black screens heated through the greenhouse effect and the black screens absorbed energy through the transparent polyester film.
 His tethered test flights showed strong thermodynamic forces.

 Inspired by US pioneer Tracy Barnes' first manned solar balloon flight on 1 May 1973, Michaelis designed a free flight solar balloon.
 The design included a double envelope; the internal layer black polyester, while the outer was transparent.
 He hired Cameron Balloons in Bristol to build solar balloon G-BAVU.
 The solar balloon's envelopes worked in tandem: transparent surface allowed air to flow in, enabling a greenhouse effect and absorbed the trapped solar radiation from the black envelope.
 The twin envelopes were attached to a basket carrying a gas burner.
 The burner eased inflation and aided launch with cloudy skies.
 Altitude control was achieved through opening or closing horizontal panels located at the balloon equator.
 The deflation was made possible by rip-stop panels at the balloon crowns.
 From 1976 to 1980, his balloon (aircraft registration number G-BAVU) participated in a number of hot air balloon festivals in England.

 Julian Nott used Dominic Michaelis's solar balloon (aircraft registration number G-BAVU) to cross the English channel.
 On 22 August 1981, lifting off North West of Dover, he silently crossed the channel, landing at Tournehem-sur-la-Hem of the Pas-de-Calais in France.
 Nott used the burner once, during the landing, to arrest the descent rate.
-The envelope of solar balloon G-BAVU is conserved at the British Balloon Museum, a testament to its groundbreaking status in balloon travel history.
+The envelope of solar balloon G-BAVU is conserved at the British Balloon Museum.